 For hundreds of years Dunfermline has provided countless pilgrims with an inspiring destination.
 Magnificent Dunfermline Abbey is the burial place of many of Scotland’s kings and queens, including King Robert the Bruce and Queen Margaret, who was later made a saint.

 Many miracles are recorded as having taken place close to St Margaret’s shrine, and a number of Scottish queens wore her shirt for protection during childbirth.
-Medieval pilgrims who visited the abbey on her feast day of 16 November were promised a smoother journey to heaven.
+Medieval pilgrims who visited the Abbey on her feast day of 16 November were promised a smoother journey to heaven.
 This made the arduous journey of pilgrimage worthwhile.